Energy Storage Facilities

 NREL's research facilities and equipment, including the Energy Storage Laboratories at Denver West Building 16 and the Thermal Test Facility (TTF) help component developers and automobile manufacturers improve battery and energy storage system designs by enhancing performance and extending battery life.

 Sophisticated experimentation, modeling, and analysis tools make it possible for researchers to examine energy storage solutions from the material to the system level for all-electric vehicles (EVs), hybrids (HEVs), and plug-in hybrids (PHEVs).
 Researchers use the Energy Systems Integration Facility (ESIF) and Vehicle Testing and Integration Facility to explore the interface of electric-drive vehicle (EDV) energy storage systems, charging end energy control technologies, the utility grid, and buildings.

 NREL's R&D 100 Award-winning Isothermal Battery Calorimeters are the only tools able to determine heat levels and battery energy efficiency within 98% of actual values.
 Researchers use these state-of-the-art calorimeters and the equipment described below to support NREL's research to develop batteries and energy storage systems for the next generation of EDVs.

 NREL's ESIF is the first U.S. facility with capabilities to conduct megawatt-scale R&D examining integration of power grids, buildings, vehicles, charging systems, and energy storage systems.
-The ESIF provides the resources necessary to develop, test, and prove energy storage system performance and compatibility with distributed energy systems.
+The ESIF provides the resources necessary to develop, assess, and prove energy storage system performance and compatibility with distributed energy systems.

-NREL is also developing an advanced hardware-in-the-loop (HIL) test platform for ˜10 kW grid-connected storage systems.
+NREL is also developing an advanced hardware-in-the-loop (HIL) platform for ˜10 kW grid-connected storage systems.
 Incorporating a simulated distribution feeder and physical grid and photovoltaic (PV) simulators, this HIL system will be able to evaluate standalone and PV-integrated energy storage systems (batteries and inverters) under real-world conditions.
 This will enable quantification of real-world performance of both energy storage hardware and the grid it is intended to support, without risking disruption of service or damage to hardware when evaluating developmental systems and control strategies.

 NREL's array of electrochemical characterization equipment is used to assess the fundamental cell and module characteristics critical to material development, model building, and validation efforts.
 The tools below are used to evaluate materials and small cells, quantifying how the design of cathodes, anodes, binders, current collectors, electrolytes, and separators affect overall system performance.